DoSmile0705/DoSmile0705/README.md

 <div align="center">

 # 💫About Me :
-🔭 I’m currently working on : Nothing
+🔭 I’m currently working as a Freelancer!

-🌱 I’m currently learning : CV using OpenCV python
+🌱 I’m currently learning : AI Development

   👯 I’m open to collaborate with anyone